60 WORDS FINAL WEB TRANSCRIPT (January 7, 2020 version)

 ROBERT: And that's why this whole subject is so unsettling.
 Like, if you don't know the common sense definition anymore of when you're at war and when you're at peace, then how do you -- how do you write rules?

-JAD: Huge thanks this hour to BuzzFeed and to their reporter Gregory Johnsen.
+JAD: We expect things will likely change pretty rapidly, and we'll do our best to update this episode as -- as they do.
+Huge thanks this hour to BuzzFeed and to their reporter Gregory Johnsen.
 Check out Gregory's piece.

 ROBERT: That's where we started with this.